bozsahin/thebench/README.md

 This will remove TheBench files and auxiliary directories.
 It won't touch your python or SBCL.
 To remove them, use your package manager.

-SBCL MISHAP, STARTING WITH 2.3:

-SBCL is the Common Lisp that the processor of TheBench uses.
-It is installed by the installer of TheBench if SBCL does not exist in your system.
-(This is checked by the installer.)

-I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between, for this tool.

-Something happened to SBCL with 2.3.x releases, and TheBench hangs in the beginning.
-I couldn't locate what causes it to ask the SBCL developers to fix it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.
-You don't need to do anything else.

-Downgrading SBCL is unfortunately not automatic.
-You have to build an older binary using SBCL's install script.
-It is explained <a href="https://sbcl.org/getting.html"> here</a>.
-It works in Macs and linuxes.
-The part you need is the 'Installing a binary' section.
-Just pick any non-Windows pre-2.3 SBCL version that is available for your platform.
-For Windows, that would be the linux that you installed using WSL.

 PYTHON AND PACKAGE MANAGER NOTES